1974 Sikkimese general election

-General elections were held in Sikkim on 13 April 1974.
-They were the first elections in Sikkim to be held on the basis of universal suffrage, and also the last as an independent country.
+General elections were held in the Kingdom of Sikkim on 13 April 1974.
+They were the first elections in Sikkim to be held on the basis of universal suffrage, and also the last prior to the Indian annexation of the kingdom.
 The result was a victory for the Sikkim National Congress, which won 31 of the 32 seats in the State Council.
 Kazi Lhendup Dorjee subsequently became Chief Minister.
 In May 1975 Sikkim became a state of India, at which point the State Council became the Sikkim Legislative Assembly.

 Background

 In the 1973 elections the Sikkim National Party won nine seats out of eighteen elected seats in the 24-seat Sikkim State Council.
 The Sikkim National Congress and Sikkim Janata Congress claimed there had been vote rigging, leading to protests.
 Political parties and members of the public demanded one man, one vote.
 On 8 May 1973 a tripartite agreement was signed between the Chogyal Palden Thondup Namgyal, political parties and the government of India.
 The agreement provided for the establishment of a responsible government under the supervision of a Chief Executive nominated by the Indian government.